 Horseback riding is one of the things to do in Vail Colorado in the summer that might even be better in fall.
 The Aspen trees turn gold, the dust settles and the air has a hint of crispness.
 It is the perfect time to enjoy a family horseback ride.

-Vail Summer Vacation — What to Know Before You Go:
+What to Know About Vail Before You Go:

-- Vail sits at an altitude of 8,150 feet.
+- Vail in Colorado sits at an altitude of 8,150 feet.
 To help prevent altitude sickness, drink plenty of water.
 Wear sunscreen as you are very near the strong sun rays.

 - Vail boasts a large number of condos that are run as hotels, perfect for families.
 Rather than staying in a small hotel room, explore condominium options.
 Most will have the same services as hotels but with a full kitchen and more space.